 Proposal No. 5 would amend our certificate of incorporation to begin declassification of our board of directors at our 2025 annual meeting of stockholders (the "2025 Annual Meeting") if this Proposal No. 5 is approved by the requisite vote of our stockholders at the Annual Meeting.
 Directors elected at this Annual Meeting will be elected to three-year terms expiring at the annual meeting of stockholders held in 2027.
 If the proposed amendments are approved at this Annual Meeting, then, beginning with the class of directors standing for election at the 2025 Annual Meeting, directors will be elected to one-year terms of office.
+Directors currently serving terms that expire at the annual meetings of stockholders to be held in 2025 and 2026 will (subject to their earlier resignation or removal) serve the remainder of their respective terms, and thereafter their successors will be elected to one-year terms of office.
 Directors currently serving terms that expire at the annual meetings of stockholders to be held in 2025 and 2026 will (subject to their earlier resignation or removal) serve the remainder of their respective terms, and thereafter their successors will be elected to one-year terms.
 At the 2027 annual meeting of stockholders and annual meetings thereafter, all directors will stand for election annually, and the board of directors will no longer be classified.
 Any director appointed to fill a vacancy will be appointed for a term expiring upon the expiration of the term of the director whose place is filled, except that any director appointed to fill a vacancy arising from an increase in the size of the board of directors will be appointed for a term expiring at the earliest annual meeting of stockholders that follows their appointment.
-Our board of directors has approved certain conforming changes to our bylaws, contingent on the effectiveness of these proposed amendments to our certificate of incorporation.
+Our board of directors has approved certain conforming changes to our bylaws, contingent on the effectiveness of these proposed amendments to our certificate of incorporatio